skaltman/watchdog-intro-to-r/README.md

 # watchdog-intro-to-r
-Introduction to R and R Markdown for Watchdog Reporting class
+Introduction to R and R Markdown for COMM 177I: Investigative Watchdog Reporting